Moka pots are also known as stovetop espresso makers because they enable you to brew a full-bodied, rich cup of joe on your stove.

 Cleaning a Moka pot can be challenging since the metal components of the brewer are sensitive to soap.

-To clean out your Moka pot, you should only use warm water.
-You’ll have to take the brewer apart when it’s cool, then rinse everything out thoroughly.
+To clean your Moka pot, use only warm water.
+You'll need to disassemble the brewer when it's cool, then thoroughly rinse everything out.

 For more info on how to clean your Moka pot, you may want to read this guide on using and cleaning your Moka pot.